Paula Mena Barreto

 Partner - Campos Mello Advogados

-Contributors: Paula Mena Barreto (Partner), Vinicius Pereira (Partner) and Ricardo Caiado (Partner) – Campos Mello Advogados
+Contributors: Paula Mena Barreto (Partner), Leonardo Ribas (Partner) and Ricardo Caiado (Partner) – Campos Mello Advogados

-The Brazilian Federal Constitution provides a very generic principle related to privacy, establishing that the intimacy, private life, honor and image of persons are inviolable, being assured the right to indemnity for the material or moral damage resulting from its violation (Article 5, X).
-On the other hand, it also establishes freedom of artistic and scientific expression and communication, which is free from censorship and restriction (Article 5, IX).
+The Brazilian Federal Constitution provides a very generic principle related to privacy, establishing that the intimacy, private life, honor/reputation and image of persons are inviolable, being assured the right to indemnity for the material or moral damage resulting from its violation (Article 5, X).
+On the other hand, it also establishes freedom of artistic and scientific expression and communication, which is free from prior censorship and/or restriction by any means (Article 5, IX).

 The Brazilian Civil Code provides that the private life of natural persons is inviolable, and the judge can, if requested by an interested party, adopt the necessary measures to prevent any act contrary to this provision (Article 21).